Demonstration of quantum projective simulation on a single-photon-based quantum computer: Introduction

 This work aims to bridge this gap by implementing a variational quantum PS algorithm on a photonic platform.
-Additionally, we evaluate our implementation of the quantum PS agent using a modified version of a learning scenario that was previously introduced \cite{flamini_towards_2023, ried_how_2019}.
+The platform selection is especially advantageous since, in light of the most recent theoretical proposal \cite{Flamini_2024}, no additional technological advancement is required, as the current state-of-the-art single-photon-based quantum computers already fulfill all the hardware prerequisites.
+Additionally, we evaluate our implementation of the quantum PS agent using a modified version of a learning scenario that was previously introduced \cite{Flamini_2024, ried_how_2019}.
 This test bed task is designed to create an environment in which correct decision-making by the PS agent is conditional on the use of quantum effects.
 Our testing includes ideal and noisy simulations, as well as execution on Quandela's single-photon-based quantum computer \cite{maring_versatile_2024}.

-\emph{Classical projective simulation. } In reinforcement learning (RL), an agent interacts with the environment to learn an optimal decision-making strategy.